Table of Contents

 The temple at home, is a sacred place where we worship God.
 So, naturally, it must be a positive and peaceful place.
-The temple area, when placed according to Vastu Shastra, can bring health, prosperity and happiness to the house and its occupants.
+The temple area, when placed according to Vastu Shastra, can bring health, prosperity, and happiness to the house and its occupants.
 Although a separate puja room would be ideal, this is not always possible in metropolitan cities, where there is space crunch.
+For such homes, you can consider wall-mounted mandir or small corner mandir as per your requirement.

 The temple area, should be a zone of tranquility that is full of divine energy, says Mumbai-based Nitien Parmar of VastuPlus.
 “This is a space where one surrenders to the Almighty and gains strength.
 If one does not have the space to allocate an entire room for the temple, one can set up a small altar on the east wall, towards the north-east zone of the house.
 Avoid placing the temple in the south, south-west or south-east zones of house,” adds Parmar.